 The “Y” is particularly significant as it reflects the convergence of cultural diversity on the road to unity.
 Initially, intended as an interim flag, South Africa’s “rainbow” flag has become one of the most recognised symbols in the world.

-Rugby’s prancing gazelle
+South African rugby’s prancing gazelle

 In the Afrikaans language, “spring” means jump and “bok” means buck.
 Aptly named, the springbok, South Africa’s national animal is a small buck or gazelle that can leap up to four metres in the air, land and immediately leap again.